Security guard injured as militants loot bank in J-K's Baramulla | Law-Order

-A security guard was injured on Thursday as armed militants looted a bank branch in the Baramulla district of Jammu and Kashmir, police said.
+A security guard was injured on Thursday as three militants dressed in hazmat suits looted a bank branch in Baramulla district of Jammu and Kashmir, police said.

 ''They fled in a vehicle which was parked outside the bank branch,'' he said.